-Section 9: County issued identification cards will be updated at least every five (5) years.
+Section 9: County issued identification cards will be updated/replaced as necessary, based on operational needs.

-Section 10: Maintenance employees will be subject to bi-annual retraining by the Safety and Training Department concerning areas of safety to include but not limited to, forklift and MSDS.
+Section 10: Maintenance employees will be subject to bi-annual retraining by the Safety and Training Department concerning areas of safety to include but not limited to, forklift and Safety Data Sheet.